Rev. Beth Evers

 Bridgette Griffin is the Director of Music for the traditional service.
 She and her husband David are retired and live on the East side of Fort Worth.
 She is a graduate of Texas Wesleyan University and Texas A&M at Commerce.
 She taught in the Texas Public School System for 34 years, twelve of which were in the field of music and choral directing.
 For many years she also directed children’s and adult choirs in her church.
 She has been on University staff since October 2010.
 In her free time, Bridgette quilts, reads, and spends time with her grandchildren.

 Since high school, Iris has served as a church organist in many different churches across several denominations.
 She holds master’s degrees from SMU in church music and TCU in organ performance as well as a nursing degree.
-When not on the organ bench, she continues to work as a full time nurse besides also being mom to daughter Margaret, walking her four dogs, Victorian houses and being at home with Margaret and husband Ted.
+When not on the organ bench, she continues to work as a full time nurse besides also being mom to daughter Margaret, walking her four dogs, Victorian houses and being at home with her family.
 She says, “I feel really blessed to be able to have a job that blesses me in return, especially within this very appreciative and and warm-hearted congregation.”